cybertec-postgresql/pgwatch2/README.md

 (or custom startup scripts) is highly recommended.
 Also usage of volumes is then recommended to enable easier updating to newer pgwatch2 Docker images without going through the backup/restore procedure described towards the end of README.
-For maximum flexibility, security and update simplicity though, best would to do a custom setup - see paragraph "Installing without Docker" towards the end of REAME for that.
+For maximum flexibility, security and update simplicity though, best would to do a custom setup - see paragraph "Installing without Docker" towards the end of README for that.

 ```
 for v in pg influx grafana pw2 ; do docker volume create $v ; done